 As anyone who has contemplated the history of pugilism already knows, no sport offers more when it comes to heartbreak and tragedy.
 From the trusting, dedicated fighter who gets cheated out of his money; to the aging and once-great battler who hangs on too long; to the talented young prospect who suffers an unexpected knockout and is never the same — sad tales abound in the fight game.
-Thus, it’s important to occasionally remind ourselves of the more uplifting side of the sport, the good news stories concerning the ones whom the boxing gods smiled upon.
-And there can be no question that a member of that fortunate group was Jimmy McLarnin, one of the greatest boxers who ever lived.
+So it’s important to occasionally remind ourselves of the more uplifting side of the hurt business, the good news stories concerning the ones whom the boxing gods smiled upon.
+And there can be no question that a member of that select and fortunate group was Jimmy McLarnin, one of the greatest boxers who ever lived.

 Brittle hands became a factor in Jimmy’s career soon after.
 He broke his right fist twice in 1930, one of those occasions being a loss to “The Fargo Express,” Billy Petrolle.
 But after a long rest, McLarnin came back stronger than ever, besting Petrolle twice before getting into a stretch drive towards a shot at the world title.
 A high profile win over an aging Benny Leonard in 1932 (which sent “The Ghetto Wizard” into retirement) only added to McLarnin’s status, and the following year he stopped the great southpaw Young Corbett III in the first round to claim the undisputed welterweight crown.
 It had taken almost a decade, but McLarnin was finally champion of the world.
 Jimmy took a well-deserved hiatus, waiting almost a full year before defending his title in the first of three highly competitive clashes with the great Barney Ross.

 By this time, McLarnin and Foster had achieved all of their goals.
-McLarnin had won world titles and a huge pile of cash which, it must be noted, was not squandered on high living or a huge entourage, but instead shrewdly invested.
-Jimmy fought just three more times, splitting two with the great Tony Canzoneri, and then winning a ten round decision over lightweight champ Lou Ambers.
+Jimmy had won world titles and a huge pile of cash which, it must be noted, was not squandered on high living or a huge entourage, but instead shrewdly invested.
+He fought just three more times, splitting two with the great Tony Canzoneri, and then winning a ten round decision over lightweight champ Lou Ambers.
 With wins over the trio of Ross, Canzoneri and Ambers, there is no disputing McLarnin’s status as an all-time great.

 There’s also no disputing the wisdom in McLarnin’s next career move: he retired.
-Just 31 years of age, with likely at least two or three more good years left, he walked away, still strongly in possession of both all his ring earnings and his good health.
+Just thirty-one years of age, with likely at least two or three more good years left, he walked away, still strongly in possession of both all his ring earnings and his good health.
 And while the offers came his way, he never set foot in the ring again.
 Instead he opened up a successful machine shop, pursued golf and acting, hobnobbed with various Hollywood celebrities, and raised a family.
 By all reports he was completely content in his after-boxing life; he lived to be 92 years of age, and passed on a considerable fortune to his children and grand-children.
 It’s the kind of story we don’t hear often enough in boxing: a happy one, with a happy ending. — Michael Carbert